Top 10 Best Sites

-This data comes from the the Carsey Institute at the University of New Hampshire and the most recent U.S. census, which found that between 2008 and 2009, women’s contributions to their household’s income increased from 45 percent to 47 percent, which happens to be the biggest one-year jump in decades.
+This data comes from the the Carsey Institute at the University of New Hampshire and the U.S. census, which found that between 2008 and 2009, women’s contributions to their household’s income increased from 45% to 47%, which happens to be the biggest one-year jump in decades.

 The most obvious reason for this jump was the arrival of the Recession in 2008, which decreased wages for many men, reduced the number of men in the workforce and increased the number of women who began working in order to supplement their man’s lost income.